This Pineapple Pound Cake is made with pineapple puree for a finer and smoother textured…

 This post contains affiliate links.
 Please read my disclosure policy here.

 - Combine raisins, dates, apricots, and prunes in a medium sized bowl.
-Pour in brandy and sherry, cover, and leave overnight at room temperature.
+Pour in brandy and sherry (or rum), cover, and leave overnight at room temperature.

 - Allow cake to cool in the pan.
 When cooled, remove cake from pan.
 Peel off parchment paper.